Anudike-Uzomah's 6 sacks lead K-State past TCU, 31-12 - WHIZ News

 MANHATTAN, Kan.
-(AP) — Kansas State’s Felix Anudike-Uzomah matched the Football Bowl Subdivision record with six sacks and forced two fumbles against TCU on Saturday, leading the Wildcats to a 31-12 victory over the floundering Horned Frogs.
+(AP) — After watching Kansas State’s Felix Anudike-Uzomah match a Division I record with six sacks in a 31-12 victory over TCU on Saturday, coach Chris Klieman made the kind of observation that should send chills through Big 12 quarterbacks.

+“I’m sure there’s things he can continue to improve and get better at,” Klieman said with a slight grin and shake of his head, before adding quickly: “But you have that special day, that’s pretty awesome.”

-Anudike-Uzomah, whose safety last week against Texas Tech jumpstarted the Wildcats’ comeback win, broke the school record of four sacks set by Chris Johnson against Missouri in 2000.
-Three other players in the NCAA’s highest division also have had six, including longtime NFL star Elvis Dumervil with Louisville.
+Anudike-Uzomah, whose safety last week against Texas Tech jumpstarted the Wildcats’ comeback win, also forced two fumbles against TCU while shattering the school record of four sacks set by Chris Johnson against Missouri in 2000.

+“Stay hungry and keep doing what I’m doing in practice, honestly,” Anudike-Uzomah said.
+“This is one game.
+It’s not the end of the season.
+I need to work hard and work on technique so I can pile on and pile on.”

+Only three other players in the NCAA’s highest division have had six sacks, including longtime NFL star Elvis Dumervil.

 Skylar Thompson threw for 242 yards and a touchdown while also running for a score, and Deuce Vaughn added 109 yards and two touchdowns on the ground, as the Wildcats (5-3, 2-3 Big 12) beat TCU (3-5, 1-4) for the third straight time.

-The Horned Frogs’ Max Duggan was just 9 of 13 for 73 yards before getting benched in the third quarter.
-Kendre Miller ran for 102 yards on 14 carries, but most of his total came on a 61-yard scamper early in the game.
+The Horned Frogs’ Max Duggan was just 9 of 13 for 73 yards before getting benched in the third quarter, and Chandler Morris was 9 of 14 for 111 yards in relief.
+Kendre Miller ran for 102 yards, but most of it came on a 61-yard scamper.

+“Max hasn’t been able to do a lot of stuff in practice.
+We just finally, running-wise, needed someone that could get out and get going,” TCU coach Gary Patterson said.
+“That’s what we needed.”

 Tempers flared midway through the third quarter when the Horned Frogs’ Josh Foster delivered a big hit on Thompson as he stepped out of bounds.
 Players from both teams joined the melee as TCU coaches tried in vain to intervene; two of their players and one from Kansas State were ejected for throwing punches.